Analysis | The 10 biggest tests of Trump’s stranglehold on the GOP in 2022

 One of Trump’s lower-profile recent endorsements has come against one of the most popular governors in the country: Massachusetts’s Charlie Baker.

-Trump has backed former state representative Geoff Diehl against Baker, and one recent poll conducted for the Democratic Governors Association showed Diehl up double-digits, despite Baker’s overall popularity.
-Baker still hasn’t said whether he’ll seek reelection.
+Trump has backed former state representative Geoff Diehl against Baker, and one recent poll conducted for the Democratic Governors Association showed Diehl up by double digits, despite Baker’s overall popularity.
+Baker hasn’t said whether he’ll seek reelection.

-Were Diehl to defeat Baker, it would severely imperil the GOP’s chances at holding the governorship in a very blue state.
+Were Diehl to defeat Baker, it would severely imperil the GOP’s chances of holding the governorship in a very blue state.
 But at least it will have sent a message for Trump.

 10. Alabama Senate/governor